About Our Team

 After more than ten years working in management, I made the decision in late 2003 to change my career direction and become a holistic therapist; this reflected a growing vocation to formalise a lifelong journey into alternative medicine and lifestyle.

 After an introductory V.T.C.T.
-Diploma in holistic therapies, I completed a diploma in hypnotherapy as well as a lecturer and assessor qualification.
-I also trained as a Usui and Karuna Reiki Master®, completed Reiki teacher training and am a psychotherapy practitioner.
+Diploma in Holistic Therapies, I completed a diploma in hypnotherapy as well as a lecturer and assessor qualification.
+I also trained as a Usui and Karuna Reiki Master®, completed Reiki teacher training.

-As a hypnotherapist and holistic therapist for the past five years, I’m able to treat each person with a deep sense of understanding and care.
-It has been a privilege for me to assist clients to deal with life-changing experiences.
+As a Hypnotherapist and Holistic Therapist for the past 16 years, I treat each person with a deep sense of understanding and care.
+It has been a privilege and I have deepest gratitude in being able to assist clients deal with life-changing experiences.

 Being qualified as an IIHHT (International Institute of Health and Holistic Therapies), a member of PACT (Professional Association of Clinical Therapists) and FHT (Federation of Holistic Therapists), I undergo continuing professional development at a clinical practice.